mawds/library-shell/_episodes/04-scipt.md

 `$1` means "the first filename (or other parameter) on the command line".
 We can now run our script like this:

+> ## Double-Quotes Around Arguments
+>
+> We surround the `$1` with double quotes for the same reason that we put the loop variable inside double-quotes;
+> in case the filename happens to contain any spaces.
+{: .callout}

 ~~~
 $ bash countamerica.sh K000934.000.txt
 ~~~